Doane-CCLA/docs/git-version-control/git-basics.md

 📝 **Note:** This tutorial uses only the command line.
 After you have learned the basics of Git, you can explore a Git workflow [in the command line](git-command-line.md), [with the Atom text editor](git-workflow.md), and also common [Git scenarios](git-scenarios.md).

-## ORNL Git Resources
+## Git Resources

 When we talk about Git, we say that a **repository** stores files.
 This term means that you have a folder that is currently being tracked by Git.
 It is common, although optional, to use one of the Git repository (repo) services (GitHub, GitLab, BitBucket, etc.).
 You could easily set up Git tracking on your local machine only, but one of the perks to using Git is that you can share your files with others and a team can edit files collaboratively.
 The ability to collaborate is one of the many reasons why hosted Git repos are so popular.

 > **Repository** - the Git data structure which contains files and folders, as well as how the files/folders have changed over time

-ORNL provides two GitLab servers <https://code.ornl.gov> and <https://code-int.ornl.gov>, the latter being accessible only inside of ORNL.
-Project owners control access to GitLab repositories.
-You may log in and create your projects and repositories, and share them with others.

 ## Accessing GitLab

-- In your browser, navigate to <https://code.ornl.gov/> and login using your UCAMS credentials.
+- In your browser, navigate to <https://gitlab.com/> and login using your credentials.
 Click on the green button at the top of the window that says `New project`.
 - Choose the `Blank project` tab, create a name for the project, and select the "Visibility Level" that you prefer.
 Then click `Create project`.
 - Notice that GitLab has provided instructions to perform Git setup and initialization of your repository.
 We will follow those instructions.
 - _(Optional)_ Prior to cloning the repository, consider adding your SSH key to your GitLab profile so you are not prompted for credentials after every commit.
 To add your public SSH key to GitLab: